• Skip to primary navigation

 If you decide to try out this gluten free rainbow cake, and even if you decide to make it with regular flour, I’d love to hear from you, so please leave a comment, or tag me #crumbscorkscrews on social media.
 I can’t wait to see what you make!

-If you’re not ready to take on this rainbow beauty, but are looking for other birthday ideas then why not check out these recipes.
+If you’re not ready to take on this rainbow beauty, but are looking for other bundt cake ideas then why not check out these recipes.

 Bright, colourful and allergy friendly.
 It's back to old school baking with this bright and colourful gluten free rainbow cake,, runny icing and sprinkles!